BitcoinDesign/Guide/guide/getting-started/open-design.md

 Bitcoin has had the spirit of openness deeply embedded from its humble beginnings.
 The source code is public, participation in the network is public and unrestricted, and transferring value via the Bitcoin protocol is permissionless.
 Thousands of projects have copied ideas, techniques, and code from Bitcoin to experiment and explore different directions.
 So it provides a fantastic foundation for designers to also contribute in this open and participatory manner.

-One might argue that Bitcoin needs open design to stay true to its founding values.
-Most users don't interact directly with a technical protocol but with applications built on top of it.
-If those applications end up being controlled or manipulated, it will not matter if the protocol is open.
-So it is up to the people shaping the open-source application layer to help ensure that the future of Bitcoin remains decentralized and allows for permissionless participation.
+We could even argue that Bitcoin needs open design to stay true to its mission, principles, and philosophy.
+Most users don’t interact directly with technical protocols but with the applications built on top of it.
+If those applications are centrally controlled or manipulated, it won’t matter if the protocol is open.
+So it is up to the community to ensure that Bitcoin remains [decentralized](/guide/foundations/principles/#decentralization) and allows for permissionless participation at the open-source application layer.

 ## Values